CrowdStrike/caracara/README.md

 Caracara supports all major Python packaging solutions.
 Instructions for [Poetry](https://python-poetry.org) and [Pip](https://pypi.org/project/pip/) are provided below.

+Caracara supports Python versions that are still supported by the Python Software Foundation, i.e., **Python 3.8 and up**.

 <details>
 <summary><h3>Installing Caracara from PyPI using Poetry (Recommended!)</h3></summary>